damianhakert/damianhakert.github.io/source/handbook/leadership/index.html.md

 ## Grovo

 [Grovo](https://www.grovo.com/) is a Learning Management System (LMS) that delivers, short, engaging learning tracks which are groups of video lessons and quizzes focused on a skill.
 Finishing the lessons and quizzes in a learning track earns you points and certifications.
-Whether you're on your desktop, laptop, tablet or phone, you can pick up where you left off at any time.
+Whether you're on your desktop, laptop, tablet, or phone, you can pick up where you left off at any time.
 A big part of how this learning is delivered is by using a method called Microlearning.

 ### What is Microlearning?